mila-iqia/milabench/_sources/docker.rst.txt

         nodes: 4

 .. note::
       The multi-node benchmark is sensitive to network performance.
-If the mono-node benchmark ``opt-2_7b`` is significantly faster than ``opt-2_7b-multinode``, this likely indicates that Infiniband is either not present or not used.
+If the mono-node benchmark ``opt-6_7b`` is significantly faster than ``opt-6_7b-multinode`` (e.g. processes more than twice the items per second), this likely indicates that Infiniband is either not present or not used.
+(It is not abnormal for the multinode benchmark to perform *a bit* worse than the mono-node benchmark since it has not been optimized to minimize the impact of communication costs.)

       Even if Infiniband is properly configured, the benchmark may fail to use it unless the ``--privileged`` flag is set when running the container.